 7. Add Your Device as a New Remote

-You may or may not be encouraged with this message.
+You may or may not be encouraged by this message.
 If you have set up a hub before, you can restore all the activities and added devices by tapping the “Restore” option.
 Otherwise, tap the option “Add a new remote.”

 8. Copy Setup from Other Harmony Remote

 If you have a different type of Harmony Remote, you can also import the activities and devices into the app.
 Otherwise, tap the option “No, Set Up New.”

 9. Adding Devices to the Harmony Hub